 The issues going on in the fast fashion industry are not easy to resolve.
 However, the problems in fast fashion have to be discussed we are not going in more depth with this just now as we focus on fair trade and socially responsible baby brands in this article.

 It is great to see commitment and passion from certain brands who, try to make a difference.
-The choices brands make how to manufacture their products, directly reflects on the quality of life of the individuals involved.
+The choices brands make to manufacture their products directly reflect on the individuals involved’ quality of life.

 Fairtrade, on the other hand, is a certification you can apply for as a business.
 You probably know the logo you can find on fairtrade coffee and tea.
-To carry the title ‘fairtrade’, you have to meet the standards of the fair trade association.
-If the applicant follows the best fair trade practice in their business, and it matches the association standards, the company may use the fair trader logo on their products.
+To carry the title ‘fairtrade’, you have to meet the fair trade association’s standards.
+If the applicant follows the best fair trade practice in their business and matches the association standards, they may use the fair trader logo on their products.